 The timber used in the ‘natural wood’ bird houses is all recycled; most from old pallets but also from house demolitions, scrap piles, rubbish, you name it and we’ll use it.
 The only exceptions are treated pine (treated anything actually) and wood that is rotten beyond redemption.

-We will happily use Tasmanian specialty timbers but usually for custom orders; no problem with milled timber but we like character in wood and, unfortunately, quite a lot of milled timber is quite boring to look at.
+We will happily use Tasmanian specialty timbers; no problem with milled timber but we like character in wood and, unfortunately, quite a lot of milled timber is quite boring to look at.

 All the natural timber bird houses and dovecotes are designed to look ‘rustic’.
 They’ll develop a grey patina; this is completely normal and, in fact, is the look most people are after.
 They are finished with boiled linseed oil and our own natural beeswax polish.
 If kept under cover the original look can be retained by simply re-applying some wax polish or oil.
 Avoid using vegetable oil though; there is the possibility that it will go rancid under certain conditions – which is not so great.

 The houses are jointed using exterior PVA glue, occasionally we’ll use nails or screws but mostly just glue and, sometimes, dowels.